tprakash17/attlasian-jgit-flow/README.md

 * [jgitflow:release-start](https://bitbucket.org/atlassian/jgit-flow/wiki/goals/release-start) - Prepares the project for a release.
 Creates a release branch and updates pom(s) with the release version.
 * [jgitflow:release-finish](https://bitbucket.org/atlassian/jgit-flow/wiki/goals/release-finish) - Releases the project.
 Builds the project, Merges the release branch (as per git-flow), optionally pushes changes and updates pom(s) to new development version.

+There are few more goals this plugin provides.
+[More details](https://bitbucket.org/atlassian/jgit-flow/wiki/goals.wiki#!goals-overview)

 ```
 $ mvn jgitflow:release-start